jgschis/BasicPlusParser/README.md

 TODO
 -----
-* Make the parser aware of the various "System Variables"
 * Make the parser capable of reading INSERT files.
 * Integrate the parser with OI.
 * Add code completion.